Baseball Bats and Dominance Hierarchies

 🧬 Life, According to the Durants

-The Durants reduce history to three recurring dynamics—forces so fundamental they appear everywhere, regardless of culture, politics, or belief system:
+The Durants reduce history to three recurring dynamics—forces so fundamental they appear across every culture, political system, and belief structure.

-All living organisms compete for resources, safety, and position.
-This happens at the level of individuals, groups, institutions, and nations.
+Life is competition: All living organisms compete for resources, safety, and position.
+This happens at every level: individuals, groups, institutions, and nations.
 If some individuals appear insulated from competition, it’s because their group competes on their behalf.

 This is not cynicism.